About the Democratic Party

 Bill Alexander State Committee Member

-Irene Thompson Organizational Chair
+Matt Ravick Organizational Chair

 The party and its members have contributed greatly to the White Plains community.
 Each year, the local party has awarded White Plains residents with service awards, honoring the memory of great Democrats who preceded us.

 The Marilyn Stagg Award is presented to a resident who has made an outstanding contribution to the party.
 The person for whom the award is named, Marilyn Stagg, a designer by profession, was an early White Plains Democratic activist.
 A woman with endless energy and amazing organizational skills, she was a major architect in building the local party structure that serves us well to this day.
 She is survived by her husband, district leader Micky Stagg, and their four sons.
 Recent recipients include Howard Glassman, Dennis Power, Bob Solomon, Diane Travers, Bill Alexander, Bill Bradley, Pauline Oliva, Nancy McCants, Nick Wolff, John Martin, Bob Greer, Rubelle Myers, and, in 2007, to Barbara and Paul Schwarz.
 In 2008, we gave this award to Alison Greene, former city party chair and active volunteer in Bill and Hillary Clinton's campaigns, and in 2009, we presented the award to Steve Walfish, our local party's current treasurer and forme secretary.
 In 2010, we gave this award to Irene Thompson, a longtime District Leader and "talent scout" for enthuisiastic and committed Democratic party leaders and volunteers.
 Our 2011 recipient was Marlene Perez, who served for many years as our organizing chair, responsible for putting together phone banks, recruiting and training district leaders, and making election day operations happen.
-In 2012, the recipient of the Marilyn Stagg award will be long-time District Leader, feminist and gay activist Zelle Andrews.
+In 2012, the recipient of the Marilyn Stagg award was long-time District Leader, feminist and gay activist Zelle Andrews and in 2013 it was presented to Lydia Barkley.